serenity-rs/serenity/CONTRIBUTING.md

 Make sure you run tests with the various feature combinations, which you can find in [our CI pipeline][test_ci].
-To run tests with all features, use `cargo test --all-features`.
+To run tests with all features, use `cargo test --features full`.
 Run and update the examples in the `examples` directory where applicable.
 To simplify this procedure, you can use [cargo make][make] to build and run examples.
 You can refer to the list of tasks in the [Makefile](Makefile.toml).